luna404/HeRAMS-UserManual/UserGuide_en.md

 </details>

 <details>
-	<summary><b><i>Page 5:</b> Accessability</i>
+	<summary><b><i>Page 5:</b> Accessibility</i>
 	</summary>

-The **Accessibility** page displays the level of accessibility to the MoSDs following a standard classification and scale (Fully Accessible to Not Accessible) in the form of:
+The **Accessibility** page displays the level of accessibility to MoSDs following a standard classification and scale (Fully Accessible to Not Accessible) in the form of:
--	A map to spot the distribution and number of MoSDs according to the accessibility status
+-	a map to spot the distribution and number of MoSDs according to the accessibility status;
--	Doughnut  charts to summarize
-	-	The level of accessibility per number of MoSDs
-	-	The reported causes of inaccessibility per number of MoSDs
+-	doughnut charts to summarize the level of accessibility per number of MoSDs as well as the reported causes of inaccessibility per number of MoSDs; and
--	A table displays the list of priority areas with inaccessible MoSDs and the main reported cause of inaccessibility
+-	a table displays the list of priority areas with inaccessible MoSDs and the main reported cause of inaccessibility.

 <p align="center">
 	<img src="media/images/HeRAMS_dashboard_accessability.png" alt="Accessability" height="300"></img>